Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzAdvisorConfiguration.md

 ```

 ### -Exclude
 Exclude from the recommendation generation.
+If not specified exclude property will be set to false.

 ```yaml
 Type: SwitchParameter